Lastarria: Fumarolic activity

 Lastarria displays vigorous fumarolic activity on the summit and down the northwestern slopes.
 Such activity has been observed since the European discovery of Lastarria, in the late 19th century.
 Lastarria is the only volcano in the area with ongoing fumarolic activity.
 It manifests in fumaroles forming 15 cm high chimneys, small cones reaching heights of 2 m, 2.5 m wide craters, 100 by 50 cm fractures, in a diffuse fashion through pyroclastic deposits, as well as degassing through cracks and fissures on surfaces.
 Individual fumaroles have been found in the craters, on the crater edges, and on the slopes.
 A northwest–southeast striking fracture is associated with some of the fumaroles.
 Four different fumarole fields have been found, one along this fissure on the northwestern slope at altitudes of about 4950 to 5140 m, two on the rims of the fourth crater, and one in the fifth crater.
 The fissure field is the largest, covering a surface area of 0.023 km2, while the other fields can be as small as 0.001 km2.
 The alignment of fumarolic vents suggest that their position is controlled by the structure of the volcano.
+The fumarolic activity has led to the deposition of borates, sulfates, sulfides and sulfur on Lastarria.
+Fumarole fields have colours trending from grey to red to yellow-orange to pale yellow with decreasing temperatures, owing to different elements having different volatilities and depositing at different temperatures.